Ships hit by U-boats

 History Completed in June 1910 as Austro-Hungarian Nereide for T. Cossovich, Trieste.
 1924 transferred to Yugoslavia and renamed Sava for Brodarsko Akcionarsko Drustvo Oceania, Susak.
 1941 seized by Britain and renamed Radhurst by the Ministry of War Transport (MoWT).

-At 05.08 hours on 20 Feb, 1943, the Radhurst (Master Charles Faulkner Linton), a straggler from convoy ONS-165, was hit by one of two fired torpedoes from U-525 northwest of St. Johns.
+At 05.08 hours on 20 Feb 1943 the unescorted Radhurst (Master Charles Faulkner Linton), a straggler from convoy ONS-165, was hit by one of two fired torpedoes from U-525 about 500 miles north-northwest of St. John’s, Newfoundland.
 The torpedo struck amidships and caused the ship to sink within three minutes.
-The master and 37 crew members were lost.
+The master, 37 crew members and four gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.